Chase Payment Solutions

 However, it’s a bit of a drawback to have to enter the account opening workflow to get an accurate quote.
 Some competitors are much more transparent when it comes to pricing.

-Chase Merchant Services is a valuable payment processing tool for independent professionals, small-business owners, and larger enterprises alike.
+Chase Payment Solutions is a valuable payment processing tool for independent professionals, small-business owners, and larger enterprises alike.

 It’s far from the only business service you’ll need to ensure your success moving forward, though.
 And it’s important not to put the cart before the horse.

-To put yourself in a position to scale with Chase Merchant Services, you need to draw customers to your business.
+To put yourself in a position to scale with Chase Payment Solutions, you need to draw customers to your business.
 That means investing in advertising and lead generation using tools like Groupon Merchant and Yelp, not to mention developing a comprehensive content marketing plan.

 Your reward — higher sales — will come soon enough.
 But don’t neglect to lay the groundwork.

-Chase Merchant Services (formerly Chase Paymentech) is a good payment processor for merchants of any size.
+Chase Payment Solutions (formerly Chase Paymentech and Chase Merchant Services) is a good payment processor for merchants of any size.
 With a variety of options for credit card processing and debit card processing, plus an array of third-party integrations, it deserves a place on any business’s shortlist.